arommers/CPP_Modules/08/ex00/README.md

     <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/cplusplus/cplusplus-original.svg" width="150" height="150" />
 </div>

-## Easy Find
-A tiny introduction to iterators.
+## Easy Find: A tiny introduction to iterators.

 Iterator are objects that enable traversal through the elements of a container (such as arrays, vectors, lists, etc.) in a sequential manner.
 They act as pointers to elements within the container, allowing operations like incrementing, decrementing, dereferencing, and accessing elements.
 They play a crucial role in facilitating generic algorithms and provide a uniform interface for working with different types of containers.